-- Feel water before bathing or showering - To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-of-use.
+- Feel water before bathing or showering. - To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-ofuse.
 These valves automatically mix hot and cold water to limit the temperature at the tap.
-Mixing valves are available from your local plumbing supplier.
-Follow manufacturer's instructions for installation and adjustment of the valves. - The thermostat(s) on this water heater have been factory set to approximately 120°F to reduce the risk of scalding.
+Mixing valves are available from Lowe's® Follow manufacturer's instructions for installation and adjustment of the valves. - The thermostat(s) on this water heater have been factory set to approximately 120°F to reduce the risk of scalding.
 Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald.
 If you choose a higher temperature, Thermostatic Mixing Valves located at each point-of-use are particularly important to help avoid scalding.